cattacular/cattacular/README.md

 - 👋 Hi, I’m @cattacular
 - 👀 I’m interested in mostly art.
 I have experience in 3D modeling, years of 3D physical art and traditional drawing techniques
-- 🌱 I’m currently learning Emerging media arts at UNL (johny carson center for emerging media arts) but more specifically lots of Unreal 4,5 and 3D modeling
+- 🌱 I just graduated with a Major in Emerging Media Arts & a minor in entomology
-- 📫 How to reach me - my email would be best at StrudelHands@gmail.com
+- 📫 How to reach me - my business email would be best at jatomsynergies@gmail.com